uktrade/directory-tests/tests/periodic_tasks/geckoboard_updater/README.md

 ### Environment variables

-All env variables are in rattic (look for Geckoboard updater)
+All secrets required by this script are in Rattic (look for `Geckoboard updater` and then for `geckoboard.sh`)

 Required environment variables: